mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

   .
 ```

+# OCP

+TODO

 # VSTS

 ## Build

 Prerequisities:
 - You need a VSTS account and project
-- You need a Connection endpoint in VSTS to your Container Registry (ACR, DockerHub, etc.) to be able to push your image built
+- You need a Connection endpoint in VSTS to your Azure Container Registry to be able to push your images built

 High level steps:
 - .NET Core - Restore packages